In today’s Knowledge Series, we shed light on the Golden Era of millwork. Buckle up for a cruise down memory lane!

 Spanish Revival Style (1915-35)

-Old Spanish style homes were born as a result of the Panama-California Expansion and were inspired by the architecture found during the Spanish colonization of North and South America.
+Old Spanish-style homes were born because of the Panama-California Expansion and were inspired by the architecture found during the Spanish colonization of North and South America.
 The style is popular even today.

 The Spanish Revival style is eclectic and exotic.
 Mediterranean nuances are added to create harmony among elements with influences from Spanish Baroque, Gothic and Moorish elements.